-Ensconced in the Eiffel Tower’s spectacular metal structure are two pockets of culinary heaven - Eiffel Tower restaurants Le 58 Tour Eiffel and Le Jules Verne.
+Ensconced in the Eiffel Tower’s spectacular metal structure are three pockets of culinary heaven - Madame Brasserie, Le Jules Verne, and Champagne Bar.
 With exquisite views, these unique eateries provide guests with the rare opportunity to dine atop one of the world’s favorite landmarks.
 Sip on a glass of wine as you watch the sunlight bounce off the metallic lattice of the Eiffel Tower, savor a traditional French meal, and witness the City of Lights sparkle in the night sky.

 Aside from outstanding views, pairing your Eiffel Tower ticket with a meal comes with several other perks.
 From how dining at the tower can help you skip the long lines to which menu items can’t be missed, discover everything there is to know about the Eiffel Tower restaurants with our in depth guide.

 There are 3 restaurants located on the Eiffel Tower.
 On the tower’s first level, Madame Brasserie.
 Open for lunch, dinner or a glass of Champagne, the restaurants offers chic, picnic-style lunches as well as traditional, 3-course French meals.
 Situated on the second floor is the Eiffel Tower’s Michelin star Le Jules Verne restaurant.
 Sophisticated and classy, a meal here offers, arguably, the best view in the entire city.
 Run by world-famous chefs, both Eiffel Tower restaurants offer culinary experiences unlike anywhere else in the world.

 A more unique and recent addition to this culinary adventure is Champagne Bar.
 Located at the top of the Eiffel Tower, this cozy bar gives you a taste of lux with a world-class view from the most famous tower in the world!